It’s Mother’s Day, but Hallmark doesn’t make a card for the children who don’t have June Cleaver for a mother. I am one of them.

 Do not use others as an excuse.

 Do not say one thing and do another.

 Do not double down and dig in when you know you are in the wrong.

 Do not focus on the negative.

-I spent my early years being afraid of/angry with my alcoholic mother while simultaneously mirroring her.
+I spent my early years being afraid of my alcoholic mother while simultaneously mirroring her.
 Like a crystal ball, her mistakes showed me my future life.
-Eventually, I paid attention.
-I quit drinking.
-I learned to take responsibility, tell the truth, and sincerely apologize.
+Eventually, I paid attention and quit drinking.
+I learned to take responsibility, tell the truth, and apologize sincerely.
 Most importantly, I learned to be grateful.
-I learned to focus on the good, and find the silver lining in hard times.
+I learned to focus on the good, and find the silver lining during hard times.

-Now I practice daily to embrace love rather than be swallowed by fear.
+Now I practice how to embrace love rather than be swallowed by fear.

-I witness the children of my friends and siblings challenge their parents, and I understand how my mother’s insecurities plagued her, how her children and husband undermined her, and how her negative mindset fed the depression that led her further into darkness, away from the perfect person she so longed to be.
+As an adult, I witness children challenging their parents, and I understand how my mother’s insecurities plagued her, how her children and husband undermined her, and how her negative mindset fed the depression that pushed her further into darkness, away from the perfect person she so longed to be.